MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### xPath

-[C# only] Check XML for nodes or values that match an XPath (XML Path Language) expression, and return the matching nodes or values.
-An XPath expression, or just "XPath", helps you navigate an XML document structure so that you can select nodes or compute values in the XML content.
+**C# only**.
+Check XML for nodes or values that match an XPath (XML Path Language) expression, and return the matching nodes or values.
+An XPath expression (referred to as XPath) helps you navigate an XML document structure so that you can select nodes or compute values in the XML content.

 ```
 xPath('<xml>', '<xpath>')